…our Authors and Guests

-Katie Reid – Katie lectures in global literary and cultural studies, with a focus on Critical Theory and Critical Race Studies, and an area focus in southern Africa.
-Katie’s DPhil research (Sussex, 2017) explored contexts of reception of post-apartheid literature (the weirder the better), primarily through the work of Ivan Vladislavić, a writer, editor, and art-essayist, who was also Social Studies and Fiction Editor for anti-apartheid press, Ravan, and assistant editor for the groundbreaking protest magazine Staffrider in the 1980s.
+Katie Reid (Editorial Director 2018 -) – Katie has lectured in global literary and cultural studies, with a focus on Critical Theory and Critical Race Studies, and an area focus in southern Africa, since 2011.
+Katie’s research pivots around contexts of reception of post-apartheid literature (the weirder the better), primarily through the work of white Anglophone writer Ivan Vladislavić, also a prominent editor, and art-essayist, who was Social Studies and Fiction Editor for anti-apartheid press, Ravan, and assistant editor for their groundbreaking protest magazine Staffrider in the 1980s.

 Stephanie Bosch Santana is Assistant Professor of Comparative Literature at UCLA.
 Her work focuses on southern African literary networks and the migration/transformation of genres in the region.
 Stephanie lived and worked in southern Africa from 2005-2008 and is the assistant editor of ‘The Face of the Spirit: illuminating a century of essays by South African women’ (2007) and co-editor of ‘Winning Stories from the Malawian Girls’ Short Story Competition’ (2009).